Ming-Hao/chrome-whisper-transcriber/README.md

 - Click the extension icon to open the popup (if the suggested shortcut `Ctrl+Shift+Y` / `Command+Shift+Y` is still set, that works too).
 - Press **Start Recording** to capture tab audio; playback continues through your speakers or headphones.
 - Press **Stop Recording** to send the audio for transcription and see the transcript in the log.
+- Each result row provides quick actions:
+  - ▶️ Replay the recently recorded audio (plays directly in the browser)
+  - 📂 Open the output folder for this recording (contains audio.webm and transcript.txt)
+  - 📋 Copy the plain text transcription (without timestamps)

 ### Keyboard Shortcuts